davidledwards/gps-clock/README.md

 I decided to move away from UTC offsets when selecting the timezone using the rotary encoder.
 Instead, the encoder now moves through a list of predefined timezones with daylight savings rules incorporated.
 The tradeoff is that given the constrained amount of RAM on the UNO board (2K), only a handful of timezones can be defined.
 Plans are in place to support the [MEGA](https://www.elegoo.com/products/elegoo-mega-2560-r3-board) board which comes with 8K of RAM, thus allowing a larger set of timezones.

+If you decide to clone the repository and modify the selectable timezones, be cautious when adding new entries.
+Use of too much RAM for global variables reduces the amount of available stack space.
+Overflowing stack space can result in all kinds of wonky behavior.
+Once support for the MEGA board is announced, there should be plenty of space to define the most popular timezones around the globe.

 A few other cosmetic improvements accompany this software update.

 * In 12-hour mode, the dot on the LED to the right of the minute digit would be illuminated to give the user an indication that 12-hour mode was selected.
 This was necessary in order to distinguish between `10:32 PM` in 12-hour mode versus `10:32 AM` in 24-hour mode.
 However, it turns out that the dot only needs to be illuminated in 12-hour mode when the hour is PM, i.e. between 12:00 PM and 11:59 PM.
 This is also consistent with the behavior of most 12-hour clocks.